Auzlex/Auzlex/README.md

 ## I'm a computer programming enthusiast.
 Love playing games, making games, Hate Jellyfish!
 - My current project in development is my [Digital Online Portfolio][website].
-- My goals for 2024 are to improve my LLM understanding.
+- My goals for 2024 are to improve my LLM & Docker understanding.
 - I'm interested in collaberation on other projects.

 ### Languages and Tools: